PipedreamHQ/docs/docs/connected-accounts/README.md

 # Connected Accounts

-Pipedream allows you to connect accounts from various apps and services within our UI.
-Once you connect an account, you can link that account to specific code or action steps in a workflow and use the OAuth access tokens, API key, or other auth info to make API requests to the desired service.
+Pipedream allows you to connect accounts for various apps and services within our UI.
+Once you connect an account, you can link that account to any step of a workflow, and use the OAuth access tokens, API key, or other auth info to make API requests to the desired service.

-For example, you can connect your Slack account to a code step, then send a message using the OAuth access token Pipedream generates on your behalf:
+For example, you can connect to Slack from Pipedream (via their OAuth integration), and use the access token Pipedream generates to authorize requests:

 <div>
 <img alt="Slack code step using access token" width="500" src="./images/slack-token.png">